DimKaisaris/Exercises-in-Excel/README.md

 - Using Ms Excel as a Database tool

 ##  1) Control structures in ms excel
-To see the raw data from all the exercises use this **[Link](https://github.com/DimKaisaris/Exercises-in-Excel/tree/main/raw%20files)**
+To see the raw data from all the exercises and the tasks in question use this **[Link](https://github.com/DimKaisaris/Exercises-in-Excel/tree/main/raw%20files)**
 Check the solution is this **[File](https://github.com/DimKaisaris/Exercises-in-Excel/blob/main/processed%20files/set1.xlsx)**

 ![shot1](images/shot1.png)